djmcgill/CPU/README.md

    - if too far away, could abstract to flow into and out of each octant?
      - would need to go back and forth seamlessly
    - could make sand a very limited fluid too?
- - refactor data insertion:
-    1) make data phantom
-    2) enqueue job
-    3) wait for worker to get there (implement with callback)
-        4) worker deletes old data (if there was one)
-        5) check for a collision where we would place it
-        6) worker places new data (if required)
  - overhaul job system
    - when a worker is idle, polls the job queue every so often (and picks one nearby?)
    - accepting a job (with timeout) removes it from the global queue
- - when selecting a cuboid: if cheatmode then just replace, else normal data insertion

 ## Later TODOS:
  - could save images of what octants look like from a distance